joerocklin/joerocklin.github.io/_posts/2014-08-25-Coffee-Care-Packages.md

 ---
 I was recently asked about pulling together a coffee care package geared toward making coffee.
 This question intrigued me and I quickly came up with a few options.
 Below you will find the lists for a few different goals with coffee preparation.

 *Note* - If you do not see Amazon widgets below, try turning off ad blockers for Amazon on this page.
+These are affiliate links.
+I haven't been given any of the items here for review.

 ## Fresh Coffee